 When I work on railroad, I live in camp with all the men.
 When I work in city like Congress Hotel, I live in rooming house… I start going around to look for work when I no work because I have no money to pay rent.
 No want landlord put me out.
 Come out by myself.
 When I can find no job, I have no place to go, so I go straight to shelter.

-The non-Hobohemian portion of the shelter population was just as heterogeneous as the Hobohemian portion, but its members had tended to have more stable work and be less mobile than the men we’ve been discussing.
+The non-Hobohemian portion of the shelter population was similarly heterogeneous, but its members had tended to have more stable work and be less mobile than the others.
 Still, one cannot draw a firm line between the two categories.
 Often the non-Hobohemians’ path to the shelter had begun with marital problems such as divorce, separation, or the death of a wife, which might result in excessive drinking or depression and the loss of incentives to work.
 Physical disabilities or injuries were the decisive factor in other cases.

 For these people, the decision to apply to shelters was frequently agonizing, signifying as it supposedly did their failure, their complete defeat and “social death.”
 Shelter men were certainly more prone to self-blame than the rest of the unemployed.
 “If I hadn’t been such a fool in the past,” a common sentiment went, “I would have had a job at the present time, or at least I would have had some money saved up.”
 “If I had let drink alone I would have been all right.”
-“If I had quit drinking and saved my money I wouldn’t be here now.”
 As one of the down-and-out, it was hard not to at least partly absorb the dominant society’s contemptuous attitude towards the down-and-out.

 And yet, again, the self-blame was usually united with disgust for authority and a blaming of one’s problems on the fact that everything was a racket.
 (This was an idea that Communist organizers and newspapers spread, e.g., by arguing that the relief administration was graft-ridden.)
 One man, for instance, prefaced an expression of self-contempt with a spirited critique of the relief administration: